qoretechnologies/building-blocks/README.md

 The output data is a hash with the single key `count` giving the number of records updated.

+**NOTE**:  This building block's functionality has been superceded by an API (request - response) data provider; it's recommended to use the `data-provider/update` API data provider in the `qorus-api` factory instead

 ### Input/Output Connector `updateDataProviderRecordFromConfig`

 Used to make an update in a record-based data provider based on config item `dataprovider-update-set ` providing the update hash.